HSarfaraz/Interview-Preparation/HR-Questions/README.md

 -   Action: The easy thing to do would be to reschedule the conference but I wasn’t prepared to do that, I started out by calling alternative venues in the local area.
 And concise in my requirements, after an hour, I managed to find a suitable alternative venue in a similar are that could cater for our needs.
 Finally, I emailed all attendees with the new venue instructions, and I then called each and every one of them personally to make sure they were fully aware of the change of venue.
 Result: By Remaining calm, by assessing my options, and by being resilient in the face of a difficult challenge I was able to deliver the best.

+## Tell me about a time when you made the right decision?

 ### Keep in mind:
 -  “We all have to make difficult decisions at work.
 -  If you can make difficult decisions that are in the best interests of the organization, you are far more likely to get hired.

 ### <img src="tip.png" width="30" align="left"/> Tips
 -  Show you have the CONFIDENCE to make difficult decisions.
 -  In your answer, demonstrate you always put the organization first.
 -  When making difficult decisions, show that you always consider your options carefully.
+-
 #### Answer:
 -  “In a previous role, I was looking after a client who had been using our services for many years.
 -  When we first started working with him, he was great to work with, he was responsive, and he was respectful of our prices.